5outh/nanoscope/README.md

 1. Make sure that tests are passing (run `npm test` with mocha installed globally (`npm install -g mocha`)), and
 2. Add at least one test that tests the feature you are adding or fixing.

-All PRs will be run through Travis for automatic testing and Coveralls for code coverage information.
-If the code coverage percentage has dropped, be prepared to explain why in your pull request.
+All pull requests will be run through Travis for automatic testing and Coveralls for code coverage information.
+If the code coverage percentage has dropped, please explain why in your pull request.

 Thanks your support of the project, and happy hacking!